Glazapolzet/MTUCI/README.md

 - /webm - send a video from file
 - /joke - send a random joke
 ####
-The text message "I want" in response to the welcome message returns a link to the official website of MTUCI.
+The text message "I want" in response to the welcoming message returns a link to the official website of MTUCI.

 ## [Ui_Shedule](https://github.com/Glazapolzet/MTUCI/tree/main/Ui_Shedule)
 Database visualization on Python that uses PostgreSQL and PyQt5 module.
 Displays the database in the form of a tabbed table and allows you to edit its lines, as well as add and delete the contents of the database.